 Location - 5 km from Jalori Pass and 16 km Jibhi

-Surrounded by thick vegetation of the alpine forest, Serolsar Lake is nestled at an altitude of 3,200 m above sea level in the Seraj Valley of Kullu district.
+Surrounded by thick vegetation of the alpine forest, Serolsar Lake is nestled at an altitude of 3,200 m above sea level in the Seraj Valley of the Kullu district.
 This pristine lake settled amid dense forest around Jalori Pass.
 This is among the most beautiful lakes in Himachal Pradesh and an ideal tourist destination for peace lovers.
 The trek for the lake starts from Jalori Pass and Shoja.
 Travelers can choose to embark on the hike from any of the locations.
-This round-shaped lake comprises crystal clear water and there is a small temple dedicated to Budhi Nagin situated around the lake.
+This round-shaped lake comprises crystal clear water and a small temple dedicated to Budhi Nagin situated around the lake.
 It is believed that this lake is very deep and Budhi Nagin, the goddess of snakes, lives in a palace at the bottom of the lake.

 Manimahesh Lake, Chamba

 Amidst the gigantic mountains, the Himalayas located a placid lake, which is known for its pristine beauty, Manimahesh Lake.
 This lake holds a spiritual and sacred significance for Hindus.
 Encompassed by the Pir Panjal range, Manimahesh Lake is nestled at an elevation of 4,080 m above sea level.
 Manimahesh Peak is believed to be an abode of Lord Shiva.
 This magnificent lake is considered second in significance after Mansarovar Lake in Tibet.
 To reach the lake, pilgrims have to trek for 13 km.
 Devotees and tourists can visit the lake in April and May as well as from September to November.
 Soak in the pious aura of this sacred destination.
 From August to September, Manimahesh Yatra is in full swing, and a large number of pilgrims visit the lake to delight in the tranquility of this serene place.